SergioVargasDev/CasaNet/README.md

 ## Contribution
 The introduction of MiColoniaShop is expected to positively impact the affected percentages, leading to a decrease in the rate of store closures and financial losses within the local grocery sector.

+## Outcome:

+CasaNet successfully demonstrates the potential of connected networks based on inhabitant behavior to optimize household energy needs, enhancing safety, efficiency, and comfort.
+The system provides real-time accurate measurements of electrical consumption, effectively connects the photoresistor sensor with the microcontroller for flash counting, and accurately calculates real-time energy costs, showcasing the precision of sensors and the synchronization of flash counting with real-time electrical activity.

 ## Web Page

 ### Home/Login